 MARSOC carefully screens, selects and trains special operators to perform specialized missions throughout the world.

-The MARSOF monitor will assign you to one of the operating battalions upon completion of ITC.
-EFMP members may be able to stay on current station (Pendleton/Lejeune).
+The MARSOC monitor will assign you to one of the operating battalions upon completion of ITC.
+Exceptional Family Member Program members may stay on their current station (Marine Corps Base Camp Pendleton/Marine Corps Base Camp Lejeune).

 If you reenlisted for the OPFOR bonus, you are not eligible to attend assessment and selection for MARSOC.
 You must meet the requirements of your contract.

-An 0372 would have to request a lateral move back out of the MOS to return to the general purpose force upon completion of a 60 month tour.
+A critical skills operator would have to request a lateral move back out of the MOS to return to the general purpose force upon completion of a 60-month tour.

-0372 Operators receive at a minimum SDA level 5 which is $375 on top of base pay.
-Special skill sets gained while at MARSOC will add corresponding special duty allowances.
+Critical skills operators receive at a minimum SDA level 5, which is $375 on top of base pay.
+Special skill sets gained at MARSOC will add corresponding special duty allowances.